8. Capacitor Discharge Bonder (2026)

 I brainstormed with DeepSeek AI, similar to Iron Man and JARVIS [G28] but minus the fancy virtual 3D.

 DeepSeek's text description is fine with the caveat you have to question everything it says because it is often wrong, even if you state at the beginning 'do not guess, only use datasheet values' however sometimes it encounters a dichotomy in its heuristic rulebase and chooses the wrong leg.
-This is understandable given it is only its second release (April 2025; the first was June 2024) and in 2025, AI-assisted design is still in its infancy.
+This is understandable given it is only its fifth release; in 2026, AI-assisted design is still in its infancy:

 In addition, each session is allocated 128k resource units and the closer you are to using them up the more it overwrites what you told it to begin with, resulting in incorrect answers.
 A simple rule of thumb is if the vertical window scroll bar is about as high as this symbol '|' you need to start a new session because once the 128k is used up, you are no longer allowed to ask it questions.
 Fortunately DeepSeek will provide you with a summary that you can enter to continue where you left off.
 Not unlike the disposable clone Mickey 17 [G29], this design got through 7 Deepseek sessions: the answers you see presented are often the conclusion of multiple iterations correcting errors that ate up the resource.